-Combat Lifesaver is conducted in accordance with the Tactical Combat Casualty Care Guidelines as prescribed by the Committee on Tactical Combat Casualty Care (CoTCCC), and in strict adherence with the United States Army Medical Department and Center and Schools (AMEDDCS), specifically the Center for Deployment Medicine (CDPM); and the United States Special Operations Command (USSOCOM) and the United States Army Training and Doctrine Command (TRADOC).
+Combat Lifesaver is conducted in accordance with the Tactical Combat Casualty Care Guidelines as prescribed by the Committee on Tactical Combat Casualty Care (CoTCCC), and in strict adherence with the United States Army Medical Center of Excellence (MEDCoE), specifically the Center for Deployment Medicine (CDPM); and the United States Special Operations Command (USSOCOM) and the United States Army Training and Doctrine Command (TRADOC).

 Tactical Combat Casualty Care course objectives include; however, are not limited to: